Skip to main content

 Contact Me

-Education &Training Sub Committee Chair: Mrs Jennie Grainger
+Education and Training Committee Chair: Mrs Jennie Grainger

 Contact Me

-QA & Clinical Governance Committee TPFS: Mr Jon Randall
+QA and Clinical Governance Committee: Mr Jon Randall

 Jon Randall was appointed a Consultant Colorectal Surgeon in Bristol in 2014.
 He is the Chair of a cross-city pelvic floor multidisciplinary team meeting that was the first UK MDT to gain accreditation outside of the pilot study.
 He was the first trainee representative to sit on the newly formed TPFS executive committee and later became Chair of Training and Education.
 Currently, he is the colorectal lead at University Hospital Bristol and Training Programme Director for the Severn Deanery.